A678-bha/SVEC/readME.md

 			- aside
 			- footer
 			- table
 - block level elements(it will occupy enetier wudth of the browser)
 	- h1 to h6
 	- paragraph
     - div
 	- header
 	- all semantic elements are block level elements
 	- text will start from new line
 - inline elements
 	- span
 	- img
 	- a
 	- nav
 	- form
 	- input
 	- testarea
 	- legend
 	- sub
 	- sup

+### stop